RobTillaart/infiniteAverage/README.md

 The threshold value should be as large as possible to get an accurate value.
 If n is small compared to maxValue(sample) there will be side effects that might break your project.
+The average will tend to the average of the last added values.
 So be careful!

 ## Operation